estnltk/estnltk/docs/_build/html/_sources/tutorials/timex.txt

     ['Timex(3. detsembril 2014, DATE, 2014-12-03, [timex_id=t1])',
      'Timex(kaks päeva varem, DATE, 2014-12-01, [timex_id=t2])']

+Note that this way of processing can be rather demanding in terms of memory, especially when analyzing large documents.

-Note that the default string representation of the timex only contains four fields: the temporal expression phrase, type (DATE, TIME, DURATION or SET), TimeML-based value and timex_id.
+The default string representation of the timex contains four fields: the temporal expression phrase, type (DATE, TIME, DURATION or SET), TimeML-based value and timex_id.
 Depending on (the semantics of) the temporal expression, there can also be additional attributes supplied in the timex object.
 For example, if the timex value has been calculated with respect to some other timex ("anchored" to other timex), the attribute `anchor_id` refers to the identifier of the corresponding timex::